AlpacaTravel/graphql-docs/topics/itinerary/Content and Media/Adding Photos/README.md

 of updates to control the media.
 It is also possible to create the itinerary with the media supplied as the input in the `createItinerary()` mutation.

-## Assoication to Itinerary Locations
+## Association to Itinerary Locations

 The itinerary locations mutation resembles a very similar GraphQL mutation as for the itinerary.